MHumm/DelphiEncryptionCompendium/readme.md

 "DEC hash demo".
 Due to some key issue they are no longer installable at the moment.

 ## Where can I get further information?
 For example if I'd like to contribute?
-In the root folder of DEC V6.4.1 you will find further files with information about this project like *NOTICE.txt*, *CONTRIBUTING.md*, *SECURITY.md*.
+In the root folder of the repository you will find further files with information about this project like *NOTICE.txt*, *CONTRIBUTING.md*, *SECURITY.md*.

+**Coding style (single source of truth for new code):**
+[`Docs/StyleGuide.md`](Docs/StyleGuide.md) — naming, formatting, headers, FPC/Delphi rules, tests, and PR expectations.
+Existing sources are not mass-reformatted; new and rewritten code is expected to follow the guide.

-Also take the time to read DEC64.pdf in the *Docs* folder and look at the demos provided in the *Demos* subfolder.
+Also take the time to read *DEC65.pdf* (or the version shipped with your release) in the *Docs* folder for API documentation and how to extend algorithms, and look at the demos in the *Demos* subfolder.

 ## Has it been tested?
 DEC 5.2 came with some "arcane" test program testing the algoithms implemented